Beyond the Surface: The Art of Handmade PaperBeyond the Surface: The Art of Handmade Paper

 Beth Campbell, 'Endless Outcomes', 2017.
 Abaca, pigmented linen and cotton on handmade paper, 18 x 14 3/4 in.
 (45.7 x 37.5 cm).
 Gift of Dieu Donné, New York in honor of Nancy and Edwin Barnett.

-Part I: September - December 2024 | Part II: December 2024 - March 2025
+Part I: September 20 - December 15, 2024 | Part II: December 20, 2024 - April 6 2025

 Beyond the Surface: The Art of Handmade Paper

-More than just a surface to write, draw, or sketch on, paper is a dynamic art form that encourages collaboration and welcomes spontaneity.
-Beyond the Surface: The Art of Handmade Paper explores the shape-shifting quality of paper—how it can transform from pulpy fiber into vibrant works of art through hand papermaking.
-This exhibition features handmade paper creations showcasing a variety of techniques that expand our understanding of the medium.
+More than just a surface on which to paint, draw, or sketch, paper is a dynamic art form that encourages collaboration and welcomes spontaneity.
+This exhibition explores the shape-shifting quality of paper—how it can transform from pulpy fiber into vibrant works of art through hand papermaking.
+Featured are handmade paper creations by master papermakers as well as artists newer to the medium displaying a variety of techniques that expand our understanding of what paper can be.
+The works presented here were created in collaboration with Dieu Donné, New York.
+Founded in 1976, Dieu Donné is the leading nonprofit cultural institution dedicated to the

-The works presented here were created at Dieu Donné, a leading arts organization in New York that offers artists support, training, and resources to create contemporary works of art using handmade paper processes.
-For many of the artists featured in the exhibition it is their first foray into hand papermaking.
-Working with an expert staff collaborator, the artists transform fibers — such as cotton and linen—into a variety of forms ranging from vibrant pulp paintings to delicately layered art objects.
+For several of the artists in the exhibition, it is their first major foray into hand papermaking.
+Working with an expert studio collaborator, the artists transform fibers—such as cotton and linen—into a variety of innovative forms ranging from vibrant pulp paintings to delicately layered art objects.
 Together, the artists and studio collaborators lift, press, blow, pour, and pull the pulp to create unique works of art.
 This requires trusting the materials, working together, and embracing unplanned discoveries along the way.

 All exhibitions at the Memphis Brooks Museum of Art are underwritten by the MBMA Exhibition Fund.